AndiLavera/motion.cr/README.md

 Motion.cr allows you to mount special DOM elements that can be updated real-time from frontend interactions, backend state changes, or a combination of both.
 Some features include:

 - **Object-Oriented View Layer** - MotionComponents are like react components or other frontend frameworks
-- **Websockets Communication** - Communication with your Rails backend is performed via ActionCable
+- **Websockets Communication** - Communication with your Amber backend is performed via websockets
 - **No Full Page Reload** - The current page for a user is updated in place.
 - **Fast DOM Diffing** - DOM diffing is performed when replacing existing content with new content.
 - **Server Triggered Events** - Server-side events can trigger updates to arbitrarily many components via WebSocket channels.